 The Conservation Fund is also utilized for professional services necessary for the completion of land acquisition projects, such as title certifications, recordings at the Registry of Deeds, real estate appraisals, and surveys.
 The Conservation Fund enabled the Commission to hire a consultant to assist in the preparation of both the Groton 2005 and 2012 Open Space & Recreation Plans.
-The Commission will need to update the Open Space & Recreation Plan in FY19 as the 2012 Plan is set to expire in July 2019.
+In 2018, the Commission again lead the process to update the Open Space & Recreation Plan and is currently on track to complete this effort before the old plan expires in July 2019.
 A current Plan assures the Town's eligibility to apply for state grants and guides the Commission in prioritizing parcels for acquisition.
 Applying for state grants enables the Commission to further leverage the funds received through the Community Preservation Act.
 The Town has received a total of \$1,391,520 through five successful grants from the state.

 The Conservation Fund allows the Town to move quickly in the event a priority parcel comes on the market, and the Conservation Commission wishes to stress the importance of continuing to add incremental amounts to the Conservation Fund on an annual basis.
 To remain competitive in the real estate market, the Commission's goal has been to maintain an amount between \$750,000 and \$1,000,000 in the Conservation Fund.
-As of February 28, 2018, the Conservation Fund balance is \$762,726.